-Having your license suspended is one of the hardest DUI penalties.
-In California, virtually everyone relies on their car to get to and from work and most other obligations.
+Having your license suspended is one of the hardest DUI penalties in California.
+Virtually everyone relies on their car to get to and from work and most other obligations.
 You will want to reinstate your license as early as possible if your license is suspended.

 Remember that your license is not automatically reinstated when the suspension period is up.
 For example, if you were sentenced to a six-month suspension period and six months have passed, it is not legal to drive until you have completed the reinstatement process.
-You must follow all the steps, and the DMV must issue you a new license before it is legal for you to drive.

 How to Reinstate Your License after a California DUI

-- Complete the full period of your license suspension.
 One full year must pass if you were sentenced to a one-year suspension.
 Until the time has elapsed, there is no way to reinstate your license.

-- Serve your full jail or prison sentence.
 You cannot reinstate your license until the full term is served.
 If your jail time was converted to a work furlough, work release, or any other alternative sentencing program, you must have documentation that you completed it.

 Contact a drunk driving accident lawyer today for a free consultation.
 An experienced lawyer will ensure that your rights are protected and that you have strong representation in court.
 Do not talk to the prosecutor or anyone else before you talk to a DUI defense lawyer in California.